digidem/osm-p2p-db/doc/architecture.markdown

 # architecture

-This document describes the underlying architecture of osm-p2p-db and some background context.
+This document describes the underlying architecture of osm-p2p-db, some background context, and rationale for the architecture decisions.

 # leveldb